BrianSantoso/astar/README.md

 # A-star-search
-Demonstration of A* Search Algorithm
+Demonstration of A* Search Algorithm.
 Euclidean distance used to calculate heuristic